John-Halter/Image_Classification/README.md

   <img src="https://github.com/John-Halter/Image_Classification/blob/main/images/cnn_outline_model.png" width="400" />
 </p>

-The model rescales the images down to all be equal.
-Then it uses multiple convolutional 2D layers and pooling them as well.
+The model rescales the images down to all be equal sizes.
+Then it uses multiple convolutional 2D layers and pooling layers them as well.
 After testing multiple models this one was the final result.
-As this model uses a lot of trainable parameters because the image's perspective has more variety.
+As this model uses a lot of trainable parameters because the image's perspective contain more variety.
 A dropout layer is used as one of the final layers to prevent even more overfitting.
 As for the last couple of layers, the flatten and dense layers are to flatten the input so the dense layer can make the final classification of the images.
 ### 3. Results